 How Long Do K-Tip Extensions Last?

-K-tip extensions last 3-4 months with proper care and maintenance.
+K-tip extensions last 3 to 4 months with proper care and maintenance.
 The longevity depends on how fast your natural hair grows, how well you care for the extensions, and your daily styling habits.
-As your natural hair grows, the bonds move down and away from your scalp, which is why you'll need a maintenance appointment around the 3-month mark.
+As your natural hair grows, the bonds move down and away from your scalp, which is why you’ll need a maintenance reservation around the 3-month mark.

-During a maintenance reservation, your stylist removes the existing extensions, assesses your natural hair health, and reapplies the extensions (often reusing the same hair if it's still in good condition).
-This process keeps your extensions looking fresh and ensures the bonds stay close to your scalp for a seamless appearance.
+During a maintenance reservation, your stylist removes the existing extensions, assesses your natural hair health, and reapplies the extensions, often reusing the same hair if it’s still in good condition.
+This keeps your extensions looking fresh and keeps the bonds close to your scalp.

-With regular maintenance appointments every 3-4 months, you can keep K-tip extensions in your hair indefinitely.
+With regular maintenance reservations every 3 to 4 months, you can keep K-tip extensions in your hair indefinitely.
 Many guests have been wearing K-tips for years, simply maintaining them as part of their regular hair care routine.

 What’s the Installation Process Like?

-The process for installing K-tip extensions takes 2-4 hours depending on how many strands you're having installed.
-Most guests get 100-150 individual strands for a full head of extensions, though you can do fewer for targeted volume or length in specific areas.
+Installing K-tip extensions takes 2 to 4 hours depending on how many strands you’re having installed.
+Most guests get 100 to 150 individual strands for a full head of extensions, though you can do fewer for targeted volume or length in specific areas.

-Here's what happens during your K-tip application appointment: Your stylist sections your hair and determines the optimal placement for natural-looking results.
+Here’s what happens during your K-tip application reservation.
+Your stylist sections your hair and determines the best placement for natural-looking results.
 Each extension strand is bonded to a small section of your natural hair using a heat tool that melts the keratin tip.
 The stylist rolls the melted keratin between their fingers to create a small, smooth bond that sits flat against your head.
-This process is repeated strand by strand until all extensions are installed.
+This is repeated strand by strand until all extensions are installed.

-The installation is gentle and doesn't damage your natural hair when done correctly by our trained professionals.
-You'll feel slight warmth during the bonding process, but it's not uncomfortable.
-Once all extensions are in, your stylist blends and styles your hair so the extensions integrate seamlessly with your natural texture.
+The installation is gentle and does not damage your natural hair when done correctly by our trained professionals.
+You’ll feel slight warmth during the bonding process, but it is not uncomfortable.
+Once all extensions are in, your stylist blends and styles your hair so the extensions sit naturally with your own texture.

 How Do You Care for K-Tip Extensions?

-Washing: Wash your hair 2-3 times per week maximum.
+Washing: Wash your hair 2 to 3 times per week at most.
 Use sulfate-free, extension-safe shampoo and conditioner.
-Always wash in a downward motion—never pile your hair on top of your head or scrub aggressively.
+Always wash in a downward motion, and never pile your hair on top of your head or scrub aggressively.
 Apply conditioner only from mid-length to ends, avoiding the bonds at your scalp.

-Drying: Gently squeeze excess water from your hair with a microfiber towel—don't rub.
+Drying: Gently squeeze excess water from your hair with a microfiber towel.
+Do not rub.
 Let your hair air dry partially before blow-drying.
 When blow-drying, use medium heat and always dry the bonds first to prevent tangling.

-Brushing: Use an extension-safe brush (loop brush or soft bristle brush) and brush 2-3 times daily.
-Start at the ends and work your way up, holding the hair above where you're brushing to avoid pulling on the bonds.
+Brushing: Use an extension-safe brush (loop brush or soft bristle brush) and brush 2 to 3 times daily.
+Start at the ends and work your way up, holding the hair above where you’re brushing to avoid pulling on the bonds.
 Never brush wet hair.

 Styling: You can use heat tools, but apply a heat protectant first.
-Keep hot tools away from the keratin bonds themselves—the bonds can soften if exposed to direct high heat repeatedly.
+Keep hot tools away from the keratin bonds themselves, since the bonds can soften if exposed to direct high heat repeatedly.

 Sleeping: Braid your hair loosely or put it in a low ponytail before bed to prevent tangling.
 Consider using a silk pillowcase to reduce friction.